Skip to main content

 Figure \(\PageIndex{8}\): A surface coal mine in Wyoming.

 Underground mining is often used for higher-grade, more localized, or very concentrated resources.
-Some ore minerals are mined underground by introducing chemical agents that dissolve the target mineral.
+For example, geologists mine some underground ore minerals by introducing chemical agents, which dissolve the target mineral.
 Then, they bring the solution to the surface where precipitation extracts the material.
-But more often a mining shaft/tunnel (or a large network of these shafts and tunnels) is dug to access the material.
-Whether mining occurs underground or from Earth’s surface is dictated by ore deposit concentration, depth, geometry, land-use policies, economics, strength of the surrounding rock, and physical access to the ore to be mined.
+But more often, a mining shaft tunnel or a large network of these shafts and tunnels is dug to access the material.
+The decision to mine underground or from Earth’s surface is dictated by the ore deposit's concentration, depth, geometry, land-use policies, economics, surrounding rock strength, and physical access to the ore.
 For example, to use surface mining techniques for deeper deposits might require removing too much material, or the necessary method may be too dangerous or impractical, or removing the entire overburden may be too expensive, or the mining footprint would be too large.
 These factors may prevent materials from being mined from the surface, and cause a project to be mined underground.
-The method of mining and whether mining is feasible depends on the price of the commodity and the cost of available technology to remove it and deliver it to market.
-Thus mines and the towns that support them come and go as the price of the commodity varies.
+The mining method and its feasibility depends on the price of the commodity and the cost of the technology needed to remove it and deliver it to market.
+Thus, mines and the towns that support them come and go as the commodity price varies.
 And conversely, technological advances and market demands may reopen mines and revive ghost towns.

 Bulldozer moves rock underground.